phoerious/rs-backup-suite/README.md

 **NOTE:** When using a chroot environment and you change anything in your user configuration (e.g. the username) you need to run `rs-update-passwd` or your user might not be able to log in anymore.

+**NOTE about logging:** Be aware that logging of backup success or failure on the server side will not work in a chroot environment since we mounted all our binds read-only.
+Additionally, certain files and libraries needed by the syslog facility may not be available.
+So if you want server-side logging, you cannot use chroot.
+Client-side logging will still work, of course.

 #### Changing the rotation options/backup levels
 To change how many increments of which level are kept, edit the file `/bkp/etc/rsnapshot.global.conf`.
 This is the global configuration file for rsnapshot which will be included in each user-specific configuration.
 There you can tweak the names and numbers for all backup levels.